cabforum/servercert/docs/BR.md

 Prior to 2026-05-15, for Section 4.9.3 of these Requirements, the CA SHALL adhere to these Requirements or Version 2.1.7 of the Baseline Requirements for TLS Server Certificates.
 Effective 2026-05-15, the CA SHALL adhere to these Requirements.

-The CA's Certificate Policy or Certification Practice Statement MUST describe:
-- a process for Subscribers to request revocation of their own Certificates; and
+The CA's Certificate Policy or Certification Practice Statement MUST describe a process for Subscribers to request revocation of their own Certificates.
-- when the revocation reason is "Key Compromise", the circumstances that necessitate the CA to (1) reject subsequent certificate requests containing the same public key and (2) perform a cascading revocation of all time-valid certificates containing the same public key.

 The CA SHALL maintain a continuous 24x7 ability to accept and respond to revocation requests.